letsencrypt/borp/README.md

 Optionally you can pass in a logger to trace all SQL statements.
-I recommend enabling this initially while you're getting the feel for what gorp is doing on your behalf.
+I recommend enabling this initially while you're getting the feel for what borp is doing on your behalf.

-Gorp defines a `GorpLogger` interface that Go's built in `log.Logger` satisfies.
+Borp defines a `GorpLogger` interface that Go's built in `log.Logger` satisfies.
 However, you can write your own `GorpLogger` implementation, or use a package such as `glog` if you want more control over how statements are logged.